HeatherRemacle/exchangelabops/plays/play7.md

 ### Step 1: Maintain Happy User
 -	Review your products goals and assumptions - are they still relevant?
--	Evaluate and Analyze product analytics data (if available, if not look to create it)
+-	Evaluate and Analyze product analytics data (if available, if not look to create it).
--	Interpret user feedback
+-	Interpret user feedback.
--	Conduct product research
+-	Conduct product research.

 ### Step 2: Maintain product funding
--	Review your products’ value proposition
+-	Review your products’ value proposition.
--	Get ahead of the budget cycle, review your opex regularly, update your budget plan often
+-	Get ahead of the budget cycle, review your opex regularly, update your budget plan often.
--	Understand opportunities to adopt non proprietary services and products
+-	Understand opportunities to adopt non proprietary services and products.
--	Seek reviews from the finance team
+-	Seek reviews from the finance team.

 ### Step 3: Maintain vendor / partner relationships (including your support contracts)

 ### Step 4: Continuously improve your overall lifecycle
--	The goal is continuous productivity improvement
+-	The goal is continuous productivity improvement.

 ### Step 5: Maintain product integrity & quality
 - Product Owner and/or the Application Manager’s responsibility

 ### Guidance to consider:
 - Business Unit Budgeting Exercise